How to: Add a LoginStatus Button to an ASP.NET Web Page

 By default, ASP.NET membership and forms authentication is configured to work with a page named Login.aspx.
 You can change the default login page name in the application's configuration file by setting the loginUrl attribute of the <forms> element.

-By default, the LoginStatus control renders a hyperlink.
-You can configure the hyperlink text by setting the LoginText property.
+By default, the LoginStatus control renders a button.
+You can configure the button text by setting the LoginText property.
 Alternatively, you can configure the LoginStatus control to display an image (an ImageButton control).